NickvisionApps/Application/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) for details on how can you help the project and how to provide information so we can help you in case of troubles with the app.

 ## Building Manually
-Application uses `vcpkg` to manage its dependencies and `cmake` as its build system.
+Application uses `cmake` as its build system and `vcpkg` to *optionally* manage its dependencies.

-Ensure both `vcpkg` and `cmake` are installed on your system before building.
+Ensure `cmake` and `vcpkg` are installed on your system before building and installing Application.

 A C++20 compiler is also required to build Application.

-**If building the Linux version, `blueprint-compiler` must be installed from your system package manager as it is not available on `vcpkg`.**
+### Dependencies
+The following are a list of dependencies used by Application.

+The recommendation is to (and below commands will) use vcpkg to pull these dependencies.
+However, vcpkg is not a requirement as long as the system provides these dependencies correctly.

+#### All Platforms
+- `libnick`

+#### Linux
+- `blueprint-compiler` (Not available from vcpkg)
+- `libxmlpp`

 ### Configuring vcpkg
 1. Set the `VCPKG_ROOT` environment variable to the path of your vcpkg installation's root directory.